 Working with your trusted vendors is essential to your business operations, but you need to ensure that their practices align with those of your new client’s.
 While you understand and have adapted to the risks involved, it is important that you take a closer look at how acceptable those risks are, in accordance with your contract with your client.
 Any business that you work with that may have some degree of access to your networking system should vet their employees by performing background checks.
 You may also ask for a signed non-disclosure statement and periodically review their compliance status regarding regulatory requirements and information security.

 It is important that you do not overlook any operational risks that might affect your service delivery controls to your client.
-Make sure to map out your plans to always ensure service delivery through the creation of a data flow diagram that depicts the life cycle of your service delivery model, associated with the client for whom you are performing the SOC 1 audit.
+Make sure to map out your plans to always ensure service delivery through the creation of a data flow diagram that depicts the life cycle of your service delivery model, associated with the client for whom you are performing the SSAE 18 audit.

 We thought we might compile the “controls” matters into one section.
 Let’s take a closer look at each relevant control to see how you can best prepare:

-Do You Need Some On-the-Spot Help to Prepare for Your Upcoming SOC 1 Audit?
+Do You Need Some Help Preparing for a SSAE 18 Audit?

 At I.S.
 Partners, LLC., our auditors have decades of collective experience working in this arena.
-Let us pitch in to help you streamline the process with above-mentioned steps and much more, specific to your service organization.
-We’ll help you develop a consistent plan that builds confidence with each SOC 1 audit.
+Let us pitch in to help you streamline the process with the above-mentioned steps and much more, specific to your service organization.
+We’ll help you develop a consistent plan that builds confidence with each SSAE 18 assessment.